Awonkhrais/aboutme-201/README.md

 3. add more two question to increase the challenge.
 4. The user will give a score after he finsh the quiz.

+* Navigatur for this project is Awon khrais
+* Driver for this project is Dina albarghouthi